 Reconstructing the world is no small task; I have always realized this.
 But I am young, industrious, and possess a great deal of energy.
 The thought of big tasks does not discourage me.
 Rather what I have always found frustrating is the lack of truly substantive answers to the problems that lie between the world I live in and the world I want to live in.
 Where can these answers be found?
 Do they exist?

-The blind folly of modernity was not to be found in its adherence to the wrong ideologies but in its continual sacrifice of concrete reality upon the altar of the abstract ideal.
-Through the narrow vantage which rigid ideology affords, the door was flung wide open for man to reject the wisdom of the ancients, ignore the traditions of his fathers, despise the place of his nativity, and forge a new path towards the lode star of idealistic perfection.
-Under the acid drip of ideology, the natural bonds of life and community could give way to virtual community with those who gave mental assent to the same facts and sought the same skills as oneself.
+The blind folly of modernity was not to be found in its adherence to the wrong ideologies but in its continual sacrifice of concrete reality on the alter of the abstract ideal.
+Throughthe narrow vantagewhich rigid ideology affordsthe door was flung wide open for man to reject the wisdom of the ancients, ignore the traditions of his fathers, despise the place of his nativity, and forge a new path towards the load star of idealistic perfection.
+Under the acid drip of ideology the natural bonds of life and community could give way to virtual community with those who gave mental assent to the same facts and sought the same skills as oneself.

-To reach that which is truly of substance and endurance, it is necessary to peer through fleeting forms and get at the foundational principles of a thing.
+To reach that which is truly of substance and endurance it is necessary to peer through fleeting forms and get at the principles of a thing.
 Concrete reality must be embraced.
-Not in the Hegelian sense of worshipping what is as the fruition of all the hopes and fears of the ages, but rather with the grim realism that if ideology cannot comprehend the world as it really stands, then that ideology is worthless and an enemy of true wisdom.
+Not in the Hegelian sense of worshipping what is as the fruition of all the hopes and fears of the ages but with the grim realism that if ideology cannot comprehend the world as it really stands than that ideology is worthless and an enemy of true wisdom.